 “I have my own ambitions and won’t cower away in training, I get out there and show my enthusiasm.

 “I know exactly how many minutes I’ve had so far – 26!
-But I’ve been trying to make the most of the little time that I’ve had on the field and I can’t wait to get my chance to show what I can do from the start.
+But I’ve been trying to make the most of the little time that I’ve had on the field and I can’t wait to get my chance to show what I can do

 “There will be a lot of pressure having Toby waiting on the bench but that’s good, having him on the side will inspire me to keep playing well and to keep carrying hard.